upstreamcoding/gacc/_pages/workforce-development/tech-pre-apprenticeship.md

 ### Credentials

 Pre-apprentices (PAs) will benefit more young people from the GACC Pittsburgh Chapter  dual enrollment agreements with industry-, employer- and degree-recognized credentials and certificates, some that receive **up to 6 college credits from Partnering Community Colleges**.
-All PAs will draw on the GACC's incomparable **Ausbildungszertifikat (German Apprenticeship Certificate)**.
+All PAs will draw on the GACC Pittsburgh Chapter'sincomparable **Ausbildungszertifikat (German Apprenticeship Certificate)**.

 PAs who are confident of a career in advanced manufacturing will have option to prepare for the industry-recognized certifications & credits:
 - **[Manufacturing Technician Level 1 certification](http://manufacturingskillsinstitute.org/certifications/manufacturing-technician-level-1-skill-standards/) from the MSI Institute**.